Greek Dance

 Renée Taylor

-Renée (Johannes) Taylor established and leads our strategic communications for the parish.
-She manages our website, develops our weekly eBulletin, and designs and produces our monthly magazine.
-Renée brings years of experience leading strategic communications and employee engagement for large companies.
+Renée established our strategic communications plan for the parish.
+She manages our website and social media channels, and previously designed and produced the Resurrection monthly magazine.
+Renée has years of experience leading strategic communications and employee engagement for large companies.
 She holds a Bachelor of Science degree in Business Management from the University of Phoenix.
 Renée lives in San Ramon with her husband, Brad, and in her spare time, enjoys caring for her grandson, Eddie, entertaining, and rooting for the San Francisco Giants.

 Roberto Jaquez